WorkplaceX/workplacex.github.io/about.md

 # About

 WorkplaceX is an initiative to simplify and standardize the development of business applications.
-It runs on any web browser and is based on ASP.NET Core and Angular 6.
+It is based on ASP.NET Core and Angular 6.

 ## Online Support